1908 The Merkle Boner

 Gotham was ready to give the Cubs all the hell it had.

 When New Yorkers discovered where the Cubs were staying, they blared their horns and yelled well into the night in an attempt to keep the players awake.
 When game time approached the next day, a gathering estimated as high as a quarter of a million surrounded the Polo Grounds.
 Every speck of land and structure that had a vantage point of the field was consumed by humanity.
 Several people, both inside and outside the stadium, reportedly fell to their deaths while dangerously attempting to improvise new viewing areas.
 Cubs players were needled, sometimes physically, by Giants fans and players who got too close.
 Under the stands, umpire Bill Klem was offered a $2,500 bribe from Giants team physician Joseph Creame; Klem declined and Creamer was eventually barred from the game for his doings.

 Once again, it was Pfiester vs. Mathewson on the mound, but this time neither was sharp.
 Pfiester hit the first batter and lacked any kind of control—but fortunately for the Cubs, they had a bullpen option in staff ace Mordecai “Three Finger” Brown, who took over before the first inning was over with the Giants ahead, 1-0.
-In the third, the Cubs got to Mathewson with a four-run rally, pulling them ahead, 4-1.
+In the third, the Cubs rallied off a shaky Mathewson to pull ahead, 4-1.
 Big Six recovered, but the Giants could only touch Brown for a run the rest of the way, losing 4-2.

 NL champs for the third straight year, the Cubs had to endure one last challenge: Escaping New York alive.
 Running the gauntlet to the center field clubhouse, player-manager Frank Chance suffered a severe cut from a broken bottle thrown at him; Pfiester was slashed in the shoulder by a knife.
 The Cubs left the Polo Grounds in two paddy wagons, and departed their hotel in the dead of night via the back entrance.